SysKitTeam/docs-point/installation-and-configuration/deploy-to-azure/install-syskit-point-on-azure-vm.md

 # Install SysKit Point

-**SysKit Point** is a **web application** that can be installed on a Windows machine or server in your environment.
+**SysKit Point** is a **web application** that can be installed on an Azure Virtual Machine in your Azure cloud environment.

 {% hint style="success" %}
-Before continuing, please check the [Azure resource requirements](azure-resource-requirements.md) and [permission requirements](permission-requirements.md).
+Before continuing, please make sure the [Azure resource requirements](azure-resource-requirements.md) and [permission requirements](permission-requirements.md) are met.
 {% endhint %}

 ## Installation Steps